Does happiness change over time?

 Happiness, in the Japanese context can usefully be understood as deriving from a series of negotiations and balancing acts between contrasted values and orientations to the world. - Iza Kavedzija

-Iza explains, for the older people that she worked with, some of their friends or the people they grew up with have departed already, hence they have the urge to develop new relationships, and places like the community cafe give the elderly a chance to form new associations.
-What’s important for them is to try and form connections that are friendly and warm, but not overly burdensome -- they need to be amiable, yet avoid being overly intrusive such as asking inappropriate questions to avoid ruining the mood.
+Older adults have the urge to develop new relationships, and places like the community cafe give them a chance to form new associations.
+What’s important for them is to try and form connections that are friendly and warm, but not overly burdensome -- they need to be amiable, yet avoid being overly intrusive to avoid ruining the mood.
 Their opinions are important, even so, it is also important for them to have a good time and avoid conflicts -- it is a balancing act for them.

 Ways to say happiness